robole/title-sequences/readme.md

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.
 You can read my [notes](https://www.roboleary.net/2020/12/24/title-sequences.html) for more info.

-#### Attribution

-The audio is sampled from:

-1. Xpectation by Unloved.
-1. Voodoo Voodoo by Etienne Daho.
-1. Killer Shangri-Lah by Pshycotic Beats.

-The audio is the property of the copyright holders.
-Samples are used here as a commentary of how well-chosen the songs are for the title sequence.
-It is deemed to be fair usage.
-No copyright infringement is intended.

 ### Ozark

 [Ozark](<https://en.wikipedia.org/wiki/Ozark_(TV_series)>) is an American crime drama.
 The series follows Marty and Wendy Byrde, a married couple who move their family to the Lake of the Ozarks to create a big money laundering operation for a Mexican drug cartel.